varunk08/book_notes/programming/effective_modern_cpp.md

 3. `std::thread`s that have been *joined*
 4. `std::thread`s that have been *detached*

-It is on us to ensure that if a `std::thread` object is used, it's made unjoinnable on every path out of the scope in which it's defined.
+It is on us to ensure that if a `std::thread` object is used, it's made unjoinable on every path out of the scope in which it's defined.

 RAII objects: put common termination actions in the destructor.